 Mona HadinejadSee moreSee less

 Mona is a jewellery designer and maker who trained at the Maastricht Academy of Fine Arts in the Netherlands before moving to London.
 After graduating with a Master’s degree in Goldsmithing, Silversmithing, Metalwork and Jewellery from the Royal College of Art in London, she set up her independent jewellery brand in 2015.
 She has since created numerous fine jewellery collections, as well as bespoke commissions for private clients.
-Mona teaches a range of jewellery and language courses at City Lit.
+Mona teaches a range of jewellery courses at City Lit.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.